 - Generation of a business case for the small capital investment required at the pilot site to deliver the future state process supported by safety and tooling upgrades

-- Development of a detailed future state process including new facility layout, process design, tooling and shadow boards, lineside materials delivery systems and manpower requirements that could be standardised across all depots
+- Development of a detailed future state process including new facility layout, process design, tooling and shadow boards, lineside materials delivery systems and workforce requirements that could be standardised across all depots

-The project team returned to the pilot site on a periodic basis during the 90-day program to review, develop and agree the new standard process being developed.
-Once the new process was finalised the project team began developing implementation plans and any required business cases for roll-out at the remaining depots.
+The project team returned to the pilot site periodically during the 90-day program to review, develop and agree on the new standard process being developed.
+Once the new methods had been finalised, the project team began developing implementation plans and any required business cases for roll-out at the remaining depots.